-I understand that it looks nice, especially while it is new and free of dust (and believe me, that stage doesn’t last long).
-But there is just So.
-Much.
-Landfill.
-In Season 1, Episode 7 they literally took packs of frozen products out of their cardboard boxes (which contained useful information like ingredients and best-before dates) to discard the packs and put the products into clear acrylic bins.
-As Professional Organisers surely we have a responsibility to declutter, not reclutter our clients’ homes.
+I understand that it looks nice while it is new and free of dust (and believe me, that stage doesn’t last long).
+But there is just so much landfill.
+In Season 1, Episode 7, they took packs of frozen products out of their functional cardboard boxes just to put the products into clear acrylic bins.
+In the process, they discarded the nutritional information and use-by-dates on the boxes.
+As Professional Organisers we have a responsibility to declutter, not reclutter our clients’ homes.

 And the gals now have their own lines of products, so the consumerism they are fuelling knows no bounds.
-And why oh why do they refer to organisational items (plural) as ‘the product’, as in ‘Ladies, go and make a list of the required product’?
-As though their plastic landfill is an important species to be revered.
+In fact, they refer to organisational items (plural) as ‘the product’, as in ‘Ladies, go and make a list of the required product’?
+They revere their plastic landfill as an important species.

-Alas, Marie Kondo has fallen into the same trap of decluttering homes to just sell some of her branded clutter-catchers.
+Alas, Marie Kondo has fallen into the same consumerist trap.
 She used to repurpose old iPhone boxes but she has sold out too.
 It’s all a bit on the nose.

 3. The compressed timeline.

-It’s not their fault but can I say as a public service announcement, it takes a team of professionals (including builders), an onsite truck full of goodies and a lot of money to do each project.
+It’s not Clea and Joanna’s fault.
+But as a public service announcement, it takes a team of professionals (including builders), an onsite truck full of goodies, and a lot of money to do each project.
 You can’t do the same thing alone in an afternoon with a $50 Bunnings voucher and a bottle of sav blanc as company.

 5. Categorising books by colour.

-Librarians and advocates of the Dewey System shudder every time they see books arranged by colour.
-It seems to be such an arbitrary way to organise precious literary resources.
+Advocates of the Dewey System shudder every time they see books arranged by colour.
+Such an arbitrary way to organise precious literary resources.

 6. They boot out the clients.

-I fear that the omission of ongoing consultation, sacrifices the end result.
-But how else would Clea and Joanna hypothesise and squeal excitedly if the inhabitants were there?
+I fear that the omission of ongoing consultation sacrifices the end result.
+But in what other conditions can Clea and Joanna hypothesise and squeal excitedly?

 7. Mystery donations.

-Does the stuff edited out end up as landfill, or does the lovely Home Edit product truck make a pitstop at Goodwill on its way back to depot?
-It would be great if the show made a point of donating sustainably, especially in light of all the shiny new tubs they bring in.
-Marie Kondo ignores the donations side as well, while on Space Invaders they proudly donate to the Salvos, which is a fabulous inclusion.
+Does the stuff edited out end up as landfill?
+Or does the lovely Home Edit product truck make a pitstop at Goodwill on its way back to depot?
+It would be great if the show made a point of sustainable donation.
+Marie Kondo also does this, while on Space Invaders they proudly donate to the Salvos.

-I don’t know about you, but I am off to measure up my storage shed.
+I don’t know about you, but I am off to measure up my garage for a makeover.
 I just wish I had their shelving guy on hand.